ttscoff/na_gem/src/README.md

-    -n, --[no-]note         - Prompt for additional notes (deprecated, for backwards compatibility) --na_tag=TAG            - Tag to consider a next action (default: na) -p, --priority=PRIORITY - Set a priority 0-5 (deprecated, for backwards compatibility) (default: none) -r, --[no-]recurse      - Recurse 3 directories deep (deprecated, for backwards compatability) --version               - Display the program version
+    -n, --[no-]note         - Prompt for additional notes (deprecated, for backwards compatibility) --na_tag=TAG            - Tag to consider a next action (default: na) -p, --priority=PRIORITY - Set a priority 0-5 (deprecated, for backwards compatibility) (default: none) -r, --[no-]recurse      - Recurse 3 directories deep (deprecated, for backwards compatability) (default: enabled) --[no-]verbose          - Display verbose output
+    --version               - Display the program version

 COMMANDS
-    add        - Add a new next action find       - Find actions matching a search pattern help       - Shows a list of commands or help for one command initconfig - Initialize the config file using current global options next, show - Show next actions
+    add          - Add a new next action edit         - Open a todo file in the default editor find         - Find actions matching a search pattern help         - Shows a list of commands or help for one command init, create - Create a new todo file in the current directory initconfig   - Initialize the config file using current global options next, show   - Show next actions
     tagged       - Find actions matching a tag
 ```

 #### Commands